matspike/matspike.github.io/function_and_form/index.md

 ## Topics

 1. Function and form in context:
-  * Costs and benefits of functional design in:
+  * The costs and benefits of functional design in:
     * Technology
     * Biology
+    * Human cognition and culture
+  * The origins of design
+    * Biological evolution:
+     * Selection, mutation, drift
+     * Innovation and constraints
+     * Systems and ecology
+    * Cultural Evolution
+     * Cumulative culture
+     * Theories: Paris vs California
+     * Granularity and scale
+  * Explaining Design
+   * Frameworks: Meyr's Distinction & Tinbergen's 4 Questions
+   * Extensions: Niche construction and evo-devo
+   * Critiques: Adaptationism and teleology in biology, psychology, and culture
+2. Natural Communication
+  * Biological communication
-    * Humans
+   * Function as definitional
+   * Diverse forms, limited functions
+   * Manipulation, inclusive fitness, or group selection?
-    *
+  * Human communication
+   * Are language and communication co-extensive?
+   * Diverse forms, unlimited function, and the role of pragmatics
+   * Is language for thought or communication?
-2. Information Theory: function and form in communication
+4. Information Theory: function and form in generalised communication
-  * What are the functions of commnication
+5.